-As we work with our enterprise customers and prospects on CICS integration opportunities, we’re increasingly hearing about IBM® z/OS® Connect.
-The question we’re getting is simple: aren’t HostBridge and IBM® z/OS® Connect competing solutions?
+As we work with our enterprise customers and prospects on CICS integration opportunities, we’re increasingly hearing about IBM® z/OS® Connect EE.
+The question we’re getting is simple: aren’t HostBridge and IBM® z/OS® Connect EE competing solutions?
 If so, why would an enterprise IT organization choose one over the other?

 On the surface, it does appear as if these solutions compete.
 The IBM website says this: “IBM® z/OS® Connect Enterprise Edition provides a framework that enables z/OS based programs and data to participate fully in the new API economy for mobile and cloud applications.”
 At HostBridge, we use similar language to describe the HostBridge value proposition, so it’s easy to understand why z/OS shops are confused about the differences.

-- IBM® z/OS® Connect can only invoke a single LINKable program in CICS.
+- In the context of CICS support, IBM® z/OS® Connect EE can only invoke a single LINKable program in CICS.

 Invoking a LINKable Program in CICS